-In a year of unprecedented events and challenges, charitable giving reached a record \$471.44 billion in 2020.
-(Giving USA, 2021).
+In 2021, charitable giving in the United States totaled approximately \$485 billion, including \$91 billion given by foundations (Giving USA, 2022).
 Not only do foundations provide valuable financial resources for nonprofit providers, but they also are led by a board of trustees and staff who provide expert knowledge of the challenges and opportunities faced by the communities they serve.
 These human resources facilitate the capacity of foundations to provide leadership on issues like housing and community development.
-By strengthening the connection between the U.S. Department of Housing and Urban Development (HUD) and philanthropy, this award highlights the power of collective impact that can be achieved through publicphilanthropic partnerships between government entities and foundations.
+By strengthening the connection between the U.S. Department of Housing and Urban Development (HUD) and philanthropy, this award highlights the power of collective impact that can be achieved through public-philanthropic partnerships between government entities and foundations.